Best Hotels in Odaiba: Where to Stay Near Aqua City and Tokyo Big Sight

 - Rinkai Line is faster, Yurikamome is prettier.
 Use Rinkai Line (Tokyo Teleport Station) for quick access to Shibuya/Shinjuku.
 Use Yurikamome for the scenic route.

-- Water Bus to Asakusa.
+- Water-bus service is currently suspended; use Yurikamome and the Asakusa Line instead.
 The boat from Odaiba Seaside Park to Asakusa (~50 min, ¥1,720) turns transit into sightseeing.
 Far better than the train for this route.

 - Walking distances are deceptive.
 The island looks compact on a map, but malls are huge and distances between them add up.
 Budget 15–20 min to walk between DiverCity and Decks.